Lekanjoy/Lekanjoy/README.md

 - 👋 Hi, I’m @Lekanjoy
 - 👀 I’m interested in ...coding
-- 🌱 I’m currently learning ...HTML,CSS, Tailwind CSS and JavaScipt
+- 🌱 I’m currently learning ...HTML,CSS, Tailwind CSS, JavaScipt and React
 - 💞️ I’m looking to collaborate on ...more learning projects
 - 📫 How to reach me ...alabilekanemmanuel@gmail.com